 Doing so will build your investment required to live off dividends more quickly.

 Later, after your goal is achieved.
-Then, by all means, take your dividends in cash to pay your living expenses.
+Then, by all means, take your cash dividends versus reinvesting them.
+To pay your living expenses.

 Since you will have accumulated the amount of money to live off dividends.